-Learn how and when to use the Present Continuous Tense in English with useful rules and examples.
+Present Continuous Tense!
+Learn how and when to use the Present Continuous Tense in English with useful grammar rules and example sentences.

 The present continuous (also the present progressive) is one of the present tenses used in modern English.

-Basically, the Present Continuous tense is formed by adding -ing to the base verb.
+Basically, the Present progressive tense is formed by adding -ing to the base verb.

 The structure of the Present Continuous Tense is:

 S + am/is/are (not) + V-ing +….